 DSEAR Risk Assessment competency is a very important question.

 To be able to complete a DSEAR Assessment, the HSE have stated within their DSEAR ACOP that someone “Competent” must complete the assessment.

-This does not really shed more light on the required competency, however having a detailed knowledge of the DSEAR regulations combined with years of experience in high-risk sectors sure will go a long way.
+This does not really shed much light on the required competency, however having a detailed knowledge of the DSEAR regulations combined with years of experience in high-risk sectors sure will go a long way.

-With DSEAR assessor trained staff and over 10 years working in industries with explosive atmospheres, we have time and time again satisfied the HSE of our competence to complete DSEAR Assessments for our clients, so not only will you get a great service and a service that flows through with all identified actions, you will also be in very confident and competent safe hands.
+With DSEAR assessor trained staff and over 10 years working in industries with explosive atmospheres, we have time and time again satisfied the HSE of our competence to complete DSEAR Assessments for our clients, so not only will you get a great service and a service that flows through with all identified actions, but you will also be in very confident and competent safe hands.

 All of our consultants are suitably qualified and registered as members of appropriate bodies.

 You will be allocated a Senior consultant with a minimum of Chartered status with IOSH (CMIOSH) to oversee and complete works.

 To know more or chat to a consultant, pop an email over to us at [email protected] or call us on – 01656 470044.
 We are usually in touch within 1 hour of your email.
 If your query is urgent, contact our senior specialist directly - [email protected]

 DSEAR (Dangerous Substances and Explosive Atmospheres Regulations) is a set of regulations in the United Kingdom that aim to protect workers from the risks of fires, explosions, and other dangerous incidents that may occur as a result of the storage, handling, or use of dangerous substances in the workplace.